TomasHalasz/trynx-support-form/README.md

 	'fileName3_ext' => [...]
 ]
 ```
+### Screenshot tips
+Screenshot is generated from body element of page.
+Screenshot is taken according to size of body element.
+In some layout cases is possible that body doesn't have correct height, so if this issue hapen's to you, check height of body element.

 ## Returned data from specified URL
 This component is expecting XML with specified structure.
 ```xml